 When changes to the Drug List occur, we post information on our website about those changes.
 We also update our online Drug List on a regularly scheduled basis.
 Below we point out the times that you would get direct notice if changes are made to a drug that you are then taking.

-Do changes to your drug coverage affect you right away?
+Changes to your drug coverage that affect you during the current plan year